SEARCH

 This post contains affiliate links.

 Want to hand-feed wild birds?
 These tips walk you through a plan to gradually build trust and offer seed in the palm of your hand.
-Before starting, be certain it is legal to feed wildlife and the species are not at risk.
-And be sure it’s safe for both you and the birds.
+Before starting, be certain it is legal and safe to feed wildlife and the species are not at risk.

 For the top recommended bird feeders, seed, and supplies, also see The Complete Guide to Feeding Birds.